- Commissions ▼

 Seventy-four years later, it was the vodka served at the consulate that was ice-cold.
 The guests had been offered tea or coffee, but Kennedy's son Bruce, among family members who accompanied him, asked about vodka.
 "It was very nice," said Bob Kennedy, who attributes his longevity and good health to a nightcap of Glenfiddich single-malt Scotch.

-The Ushakov Medal, named for the 19th-century patriarch of the Russian navy, Fyodor Ushakov, was originally reserved for Soviet war-time heros and later expanded to peacetime service and acts by foreign nationals who protected the Soviet fortunes during the titanic clash with Hitler.
+The Ushakov Medal, named for the 19th-century patriarch of the Russian navy, Fyodor Ushakov, was originally reserved for Soviet war-time heroes and later expanded to peacetime service and acts by foreign nationals who protected the Soviet fortunes during the titanic clash with Hitler.
 It was Putin, the Russian president, who signed the decree that awarded medals to Kennedy and others.

 "According to Russian President Vladimir Putin decree No. 131 . . . you are awarded the Russian Ushakov Medal for personal courage and bravery displayed during the Second World War," Consul General Vladimir Pavlov wrote.
 Asked about the Russian leader, Kennedy said, "Putin is not the laughing type.
 He doesn't smile so much . . .
 But it's a lot better than when (Josef) Stalin was around."